-Question 3: In this week’s lecture, scenes from Scott Rue’s ‘Four Images’, Brian Hill’s ‘Drinking for England’ and Chantal Akerman’s ‘D’Est’ were screened.
+In this week’s lecture, scenes from Scott Ruo’s ‘Four Images’, Brian Hill’s ‘Drinking for England’ and Chantal Akerman’s ‘D’Est’ were screened.
 Choose one of these, and consider, in a single paragraph, what might have intrigued, interested, displeased or repelled you.

-Question 4: Listen to the first 10 minutes of Glenn Gould’s radio documentary, “The Idea of North”.
-Files are here (experimenting with different sizes and file types) If possible, use headphones.
+Listen to the first 10 minutes of Glenn Gould’s radio documentary, “The Idea of North”.
+If possible, use headphones.
 Record your impressions in a paragraph or two.